Pluribus AI 2024 Election Autopsy

 The party is perceived as serving corporate interests over the working class, making its populist rhetoric seem hollow.

-330 findings
+330 quotes

 25 voices